glowinthedark/obs-conference-schedule-clock-countdown/README.md

 	{from = "20:00", to = "21:15", description = "Academy: How to Recognise Different Types of Trees", by = "Hon Pindale"}, }
 ```

+5. After updating the `schedule` table in the script or making other changes click :arrows_counterclockwise: to reload the script.
+As an alternative, right-click the script in the **Scripts** panel and select **Reload**.

 NOTE:
 * If the current time is within the \[from..to\] range then the event details are shown,